 Mentors will work as a team with their FYI 100 instructors, mentees, and fellow mentors.
 They will fulfill their responsibilities with respect and consideration for all team members.
 They will maintain the relationship of "mentor" to all their mentees.

-A mentor will be required to give Powerpoint presentations to their FYI 100 class on a variety of topics such as registration, advising, time management, etc.
+A mentor will be required to give PowerPoint presentations to their FYI 100 class on a variety of topics such as registration, advising, time management, etc. The peer mentor will be required to give a quiz for each PowerPoint presentation.

 If you wish to apply please continue to the online application via the link here: